Hermann-web/file-converter/openconv-core/README.md

 ## Conversion Strategies

-When using the `file_conv_framework`, you can adopt different strategies for file conversion based on your specific requirements:
+When using the `openconv-core`, you can adopt different strategies for file conversion based on your specific requirements:

 ### 1. Direct Conversion